 Marine life in the Burma Banks

 The Burma Banks are exposed to very strong currents that have a tendency to shift, and most scuba diving makes for an exhilarating drift dive.
 The currents also bring with them large pelagic species, especially sharks.
 Sadly, their numbers around these sites appear to be in decline, as managing an area as isolated as the Burma Banks is extremely difficult.
-However, it is still possible to see oceanic whitetip sharks, silvertip reef and nurse sharks up to 3 meters, and even whale sharks (although these are not a member of the shark family).
+However, it is still possible to see oceanic whitetip sharks, silvertip reef and nurse sharks up to 3 meters, and even whale sharks.
 Wherever in the world you find whale sharks, you almost always find manta rays as well, and here is no different.
 Mobula rays are also a fairly frequent visitor and they can be seen all year around.

 Scuba diving for macro species in the Burma Banks is growing in popularity as well.
 Hiding in amongst huge plate corals and soft corals, you are likely to find frogfish, ribbon eels, harlequin shrimp, ornate ghost pipefish and all sorts of colourful nudibranchs.

 Roe Bank consists of many table corals and limestone rocks covered with black corals and coralline algae.
 Average depth is around 60 feet (18 m), and also where you tend to find sandy patches with resting nurse sharks.
 Above the limestone rocks, shoals of neon fusiliers and surgeonfish congregate, often passing by during safety stops.